RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 However, one could argue that the course is more towards the challenging/difficult spectrum because:

-1. It is an advanced course, expected to be taken by postgraduate students and last year (good) undergraduate students.
+1. It is an *advanced course*, expected to be taken by postgraduate students and last year (good) undergraduate students.
-2. It deals with abstract mathematical concepts, like logical models and formulas, recursion and self-reference, complex and infinite objects.
+2. It deals with *abstract mathematical concepts*, like logical models and formulas, recursion and self-reference, complex and infinite objects.
-3. It requires problem solving skills to solve combinatorial decision making problems.
+3. It requires *problem solving skills* to solve combinatorial decision making problems.
+4. It requires *self-driven attitude*: there is significant pre-reading before workshops.
+It is not a classical undergraduate course where the instructors yields all the knowledge during the session.
-4. It is run by a demanding teacher who pushes students hard.
+5. It is run by a *demanding teacher* who pushes students hard. :-)

 One initial test is to read Part I.1 and I.2 (Sets & Logic) in the Book of Proofs: